 Depending on the severity of your glaucoma or cataracts, you may need surgery to treat them.
-Keep reading to learn when it’s right to treat glaucoma and cataracts together!
+Keep reading to learn about these conditions and when it’s right to have combined glaucoma and cataract surgery!

 What are Cataracts?